 The ensemble pieces below were written or arranged specifically for my students, keeping both their technical ability and aesthetic enjoyment in mind.
-From that perspective, I consider these works as sort of a collaboration between my students and myself.
-These pieces would not have been written without the ability, personality, enthusiasm and inspiration of my students.
+From that perspective, these works are sort of a collaboration between my students and myself.

 Almost all of my students enter the guitar program with no music-reading skills.
-Therefore, the first semester of the first year is spent building music literacy in the context of learning guitar duets.
+Therefore, the first semester of the first year is spent building reading skills in the context of learning guitar duets.
 A few of these duets are listed below.
 The rest are in the beginning book.
-By the second semester, students start learning the beginning quartets below, either as student quartets or as a large ensemble.
-I've listed these in the order they are presented in the book.
-The intermediate through advanced duets and quartets are for my second through fourth-year students.
+By the second semester, students start learning the beginning quartets below.
+These can be played as student quartets or as a large ensemble.
+I've listed them in the order they are presented in the book.
+The advanced duets and quartets are for my second through fourth-year students.
 These are not listed in any progressive order or level of difficulty.

 Click on the + sign next to the title to listen to a recording of the piece and download a pdf of the score and parts.

 (Note: Most of the quartets below also work well as large ensemble pieces.)

 Bouree (j.s. bach)

 Ave Maria (F. Schubert)